I Tried A Full Face Of Jones Road Beauty — & These Are My Favorites

 The Best Pencil, $22

-Eyeliner is one of my favorite products to use, whether I'm doing a cat-eye, tightlining my upper waterline for a smudged, smoky effect, or adding a fun pop of color with a bright blue or bright white.
-A black pencil is a staple, so I knew I wanted to see how Jones Road's stacked up.
-I will say that it's very difficult-slash-borderline-impossible to achieve an intense, inky black with a “clean” product because of the lack of carbon pigments — which can be found in many conventional black eyeliners.
+Eyeliner is one of my favorite products to use, whether I'm doing a cat-eye, tight-lining my upper waterline for a smudged, smoky effect, or adding a fun pop of color with a bright blue or bright white.
+A black pencil is a staple, so I wanted to see how Jones Road's stacked up.
+I will say that it's very difficult-slash-borderline-impossible to achieve an intense, inky black with a “clean” product because of the lack of carbon pigments that can be found in many conventional black eyeliners.
 Ergo, I wasn't too surprised that Jones Road's pencil was more of a soft black.
 Using small strokes, I lined the outer corner of my eyes and blended it out to create the littlest wing.
 (I almost never line my entire lash line since I find it makes my eyes appear smaller.)
-For subtle definition, this definitely gets the job done — and I can appreciate that it's a clean formula I can feel good about wearing and applying to an area as sensitive as my eyes.
-However, this might not be the best choice if you're looking for a more dramatic, longwear, or waterproof formula.
+For subtle definition, this gets the job done — and I can appreciate that it's a clean formula that feel good about wearing and applying to an area as sensitive as my eyes.
+However, this might not be the best choice if you're looking for a more dramatic, long-wear, or waterproof formula.

 Advertisement